You are using an outdated browser. Please upgrade your browser to improve your experience

 From what the North has said it believes, or is at least trying to make others believe, is that it has a functioning nuclear deterrent.
 After the last North Korean ballistic missile test in late November, Kim Jong-un said that the North has ‘finally realised the great historic cause of completing the state nuclear force’.
 We assessed at the time that this might signal a willingness to talk – although the timeline for engagement has been considerably shorter than anticipated.

-We are sceptical that within months of this proclamation there has been a substantive shift in the North’s position on its nuclear weapons.
+We are sceptical that within months of this proclamation, there has been a substantive shift in the North’s position on its nuclear weapons.
 This is not least as they appear to have helped secure a symbolic meeting of equals with the US president, with Pyongyang giving very little in return.
-So far, there appear to be few logical narratives to explain why the North would be willing to ‘denuclearise’ as Trump has defined it on 24 April, with the North ‘getting rid of their nukes’ but no suggestion of how it would benefit.
+So far, there appear to be few logical narratives to explain why the North would be willing to ‘denuclearise’ as Trump defined it on 24 April, with the North ‘getting rid of their nukes’ but no suggestion of how it would benefit.

 Rather, the North has remained fairly rhetorically consistent in how it defines denuclearisation and what it would expect in return – it is saying similar things now too during the heightened tensions of last summer.
-Essentially, that it will consider giving up its own nuclear weapons if it were met with proportionate reciprocal measures from the US and South Korea.
+Essentially, it will consider giving up its own nuclear weapons if it were met with proportionate reciprocal measures from the US and South Korea.
 In all likelihood, these measures would include security guarantees for the North and a withdrawal of US forces from the South and the US nuclear umbrella.

 Certainly, the way in which Kim has spoken of the purported nuclear arsenal as a ‘powerful treasured sword for defending peace… a firm guarantee by which our descendants can enjoy the most dignified and happiest life in the world was provided’ does not suggest it will be traded away cheaply.